 Is THE702FIRM Injury Attorneys Right for Me?

 If you are admitting yourself or a loved one into a nursing home, the Las Vegas nursing home abuse lawyers at THE702FIRM Injury Attorneys can ensure that it’s done right.
 We will review any paperwork the nursing home asks you to sign, inform you of your rights, and protect them at all times.
-If you already signed a pre-dispute arbitration and are now the victim of abuse or neglect, we can also look at your legal options under Nevada law.
+If you have already signed a pre-dispute arbitration and are now the victim of abuse or neglect, we can also look at your legal options under Nevada law.

 Nursing home residents should be treated with dignity.
 That’s what you’ll get at THE702FIRM Injury Attorneys.
 Call us today or contact us online for a free case review.